 Sapna Sarupria, an assistant professor of chemical and biomolecular engineering, is leading the five-year project with a $503,773 CAREER award from the National Science Foundation.

-She and her team want to know more about how freezing occurs if they were able to zoom in and observe one molecule at a time.
+She and her team want to know more about how freezing occurs, so they are using advanced computational methods to zoom in and observe individual molecules as they transition from a liquid to solid form.
 The focus will be on the “birth” of the solid phase, known as nucleation, Sarupria said.

 “If you really cool liquid down, it doesn’t instantly turn into a solid,” she said.
 “It takes a while.
 A nucleus has to form, just the right amount of that little bit of solid that will make the whole thing turn solid.
 That process is what we’re interested in.”

 Everyone has been taught that water freezes at 32 degrees Fahrenheit, but that’s not always the case.

 Some materials and conditions can cause water to freeze at higher or lower temperatures because of a molecular process called heterogeneous nucleation.
 In fact, pure water can be cooled down to minus 36.4 degrees Fahrenheit if done carefully.